 (source: Wikimedia)

 If the fisherman had not been there, King Wen might have described the environment as serene and tranquil.
 But the cosmos itself seemed to pivot around this old man.
-He was a paragon of stillness exposing the chaos of the world around him.
+He was a paragon of stillness exposing the slightest chaos of the world around him.

 For the rest of his journey, the king could not lose that image.
-Even days later, his mind kept returning to the old man at the river.
+Even weeks later, his mind kept returning to the old man at the river.

-But he was there, still.
+But there he was, still.

 In fact, he was in exactly the same place, sitting in exactly the same way, with exactly the same perfect posture and calm demeanour.